 Ah, the $6 million question!
 We've wrestled with it ourselves, but ultimately it depends on your situation.
 If you only ever play your Switch docked with the TV, there's not much point in upgrading.
 If you primarily play your Switch in handheld mode (say you travel a lot or someone else always hogs the TV), the extra battery life may be very valuable to you.
 The improved screen is hardly a game-changer, but its slightly increased brightness might help if you tend to play your Switch out in the open.
 The original console holds up well in direct sunlight, but the newer model has an undeniable edge.

-With the Switch Lite coming soon, there'll be a whole new audience looking to join the Switch family to play games like Pokémon Sword and Shield in November and Animal Crossing: New Horizons early next year.
+With the Switch Lite also available, there's be a whole new audience looking to join the Switch family to play games like Pokémon Sword and Shield and Animal Crossing: New Horizons early next year.
 The cheaper, handheld-only Switch Lite will be perfect for many of them, but others may well want the option to play on the TV, meaning they'll be looking for a cheaper alternative.
-That sounds like the perfect opportunity to sell on your standard Switch and upgrade to this one!
+That sounds like the perfect opportunity to sell your standard Switch and upgrade to this one!

-Have you spotted the new SKU on store shelves yet?
+Have you spotted the new SKU on store shelves?
 Will you be upgrading, or have you already upgraded?
 Let us know with a comment below.